 Since the nineteenth century playing cards became the most spectacular offshoot of the Turnhout printing industry.
 The principal card makers in Turnhout were: Brepols (1826-1970), Van Genechten (1856-1970), Glénisson (1837-99), Mesmaekers (1859-1968), Biermans (1875-1970), La Turnhoutoise (1881-1960), all of which eventually all merged into Carta Mundi (1970-present).

-The different manufacturers tended to offer a similar range of cards.
+These manufacturers tended to offer a similar range of cards and were in close competition with each other.
 Some of the most common or standard patterns associated with Belgian cardmakers are the following:

 After almost 200 years Turnhout is still a world centre for playing card production and Carta Mundi - a symbolic name indeed! - takes care that Turnhout playing cards will always "turn up trumps"...